rsdoiel/antenna/libraries.md

 date: 2025-04-23, from: SciELO in Perspective

-<p>Study shows how global scientific evaluation criteria disadvantage urban journals from the Global South, reinforcing epistemic inequality in the production and circulation of knowledge.
+<p>Study shows how global scientific evaluation criteria put urban journals from the Global South at a disavantage, reinforcing epistemic inequality in the production and circulation of knowledge.
 As an alternative, databases such as SciELO and <em>Redalyc</em> have proven to be auspicious in increasing the visibility and recognition of local scientific production. <span class="ellipsis">&#8230;</span> <span class="more-link-wrap"><a href="https://humanas.blog.scielo.org/en/2025/04/23/international-metrics-make-latin-american-urban-journals-invisible/#new_tab" class="more-link"><span>Read More &#8594;</span></a></span></p>
 <p>The post <a href="https://humanas.blog.scielo.org/en/2025/04/23/international-metrics-make-latin-american-urban-journals-invisible/#new_tab">International Metrics Make Latin American Urban Journals Invisible</a> first appeared on <a href="https://blog.scielo.org/en">SciELO in Perspective</a>.</p>

 <br>